The Grade (2022 - 2023)

 Program Overview

 The Grade gives young men the practical, intellectual, and moral foundation to be a man of virtue.
-Through a combination of classes, study nights, one-on-one mentoring, and career presentations by successful professionals, it helps them develop the skills and attitude necessary to be effective in college and later on as a father, a professional, and a citizen.
+Through a combination of seminars, study nights, intellectual discussions, and presentations given by successful students and professionals, it helps them develop the skills and attitude necessary to be effective in college and later on as a father, a professional, and a citizen.

 The Grade seminars are part of the larger Grade program that offers weekly study nights as well throughout the year on Wednesdays.
 This year all seminars (Freshmen, Sophomores, Juniors, and Seniors) meet on Wednesdays.
 While signing up for the program does not require students to attend every seminar or study night, the cost of the registration includes the entire program.
 Details for each grade level can be found below.